slaughtr/ghext/README.md

 #### By [Dallas Slaughter](https://www.linkedin.com/in/dallas-slaughter) -  [email](mailto:dslaughtr@gmail.com)

-pext is a text editor with Pastebin integration.
+**pext** is a text editor with Pastebin integration.
 It is meant to simplifly sharing code snippets and other text-based items on the go.
 It allows a user to login to Pastebin, submit text to Pastebin, and see a list of their own pastes and trending pastes.

+#### NOTE
+_While you don't NEED a [Pastebin](https://www.pastebin.com) account to use this app, most features won't work unless you login.
+Without logging in, you can still submit new pastes and see the list of trending pastes.
+When logged in, you can see all of your own pastes and have many more options when submitting a paste._

+## Features
 When submitting to Pastebin, the user is given several options: Paste title, Paste privacy, Paste expiration, and Paste syntax highlighting.

-The Paste does not require a title, and will default to Untitled if none is provided.
+The Paste **does not require a title**, and will default to `Untitled` if none is provided.

-Privacy only works when logged in.
-The three options are: Public, Unlisted, and Private.
+**Privacy** options are: Public, Unlisted, and Private (if logged in).
 Public includes your Paste in the Pastebin index, Unlisted does not.
-Private means only you can see it.
+Private means only you can see it, which is why you must be logged in to select this option.

-Expiration works much as you might expect.
+**Expiration** works much as you might expect.
 When the amount of time you specify is up, the Paste expires and is deleted from Pastebin.

-I have not included _all_ options for syntax highlighting in the app, as many options seemed like a little too much (and made finding your preferred syntax quite difficult).
+I have not included _all_ options for **syntax highlighting on Pastebin** in the app, as many options seemed like a little too much (and made finding your preferred syntax quite difficult).
+This is only seen when visiting the Pastebin URL.
+I haven't included syntax highlighting for the editor...*yet* ;)

-####NOTE
-While you don't NEED a [Pastebin](https://www.pastebin.com) account to use this app, most features won't work unless you login.
-Without logging in, you can still submit new pastes and see the list of trending pastes.
-When logged in, you can see all of your own pastes and have many more options when submitting a paste.
+**Some features will not work unless you're logged in to Pastebin**, such as: viewing "My Pastes", the clipboard history, and pasting private pastes.

+**The editor** contains several features.
+Custom cut/copy/paste code - usable via the app bar icons - makes some of these features quicker for the user.
+If your screen is large enough there will be additional icons in the app bar, otherwise you will find them in the overflow menu (vertical dots).
+These icons/options will allow you to see a history of your clipboard (if you've logged in to Pastebin), send the body of the editor to Pastebin, or clear the editor.

-## Settings
+### Settings
+There are currently 8 settings available to the user:
+* Editor settings
+  * Show line numbers in editor (*switchable*, shows line numbers on left side of editor)
+  * Line wrap in editor (*switchable*, turns soft wrap on/off)
+  * Fling to scroll in editor (*switchable*, turning off means you can't do a tradional "fling" gesture inside the editor)
+  * Text size (*drop-down*, allows user to set font size 2-20 in multiples of 2)
+* Pastebin settings
+  * Default privacy (*drop-down*, sets default setting for privacy when pasting)
+  * Default expiration (*drop-down*, sets default setting for expiration time when posting)
+  * Default syntax (*drop-down*, sets default setting for syntax highlighting of your text on Pastebin)
+  * Own pastes result limit (*drop-down*, sets number of your own pastes to retrieve when getting the list, many options ranging from 5-1000)

-Settings will be saved to your device's Shared Preferences AND to Firebase.
-The app loads shared preferences intially, and only loads from Firebase when you login.
-I will eventually change how this works a little, depending on feedback.
+Settings will be saved to your device's Shared Preferences AND to Firebase (if you're logged in).
+The app loads shared preferences initially, and only loads from Firebase when you login.

 ## Screenshots